-Upon further inspection the engine was completely soaked with oil so we had to steam clean it before we could actually diagnose it.
-This car would need so much work we didn't want to buy parts it didn't need.
+Upon further inspection, we found the engine completely soaked with oil.
+Therefore, we had to steam clean it before we could actually diagnose it properly.
+This car would need so much work the family didn't want to buy a bunch of parts it didn't need.

 After rechecking the 2.7 L I did confirm a good size leak from the oil pressure switch and the cam sensor seal.
 Next it was time to replace the items and perform another good cleaning with some engine cleaner and a garden hose.
 After everything was bone dry we started and ran the engine.

 Things looked good and I thought we got lucky with some inexpensive repairs.
 However, the celebration would be short-term.
 A small leak continued and unfortunately, it turned out the rear main crankshaft seal leaked.

 The family decided to add a double shot of stop leak and put cardboard under the car every night.
 They couldn't address a rear main seal issue on this automobile, because new problems kept popping up every day.

 If you look at the original picture at the top of this article you'll see that the front wheels are completely caked with brake dust.

 The cool looking black wheels are actually bright silver from the factory.
 Although brake dust on the wheels is a normal condition it's also a sign that you should perform a brake inspection.

 The dust is made up of worn friction material which again is a naturally occurring condition.
 But this car had metal to metal brakes.
 You could shine a flashlight through the wheels and see deep grooves in the rotors.
 Since this is a safety concern, we did a brake job with new rotors.